Hey, juniors! About to dive into your college search?

 But if you’re able, the way to go is live and in person.
 So …

 When looking for your college home, start local and explore a variety of colleges.
 This way you’ll get a sense of what you’re looking for before you extend your search across the nation (or world!).
-And while COVID has made things tricky, there are still ways to see campuses—virtually or in person.

 Make the visit fun—go to a sporting event or a performance.